sergiogallegos/hello-world/README.md

 This is a test, for how to create a repository, new branch, commit changes, etc in github.

-change in mac for testing.
 1. second tet from mac.
-1. another change.
+2. another change.
-1. testing again from poweshell windows.
+3. testing again from poweshell windows.
-1. change from macos iterm2.
+4. change from macos iterm2.
-.

-thanks.
+5. Test From manjaro gnome, testing git on intellij.

+-  Lameravena.